ProtoXylos/TheNidavellirProject-Free/README.md

 ---

+#### **Preventing Invalid or Malicious Server Command Packets in `SVClientCommandPacket offset(0x2253E00)`**

+**Problem**:
+Similar to connectionless packets, server-side command packets can also be exploited by attackers to disrupt the server or execute remote actions.
+These server command packets can carry invalid data or commands that bypass normal validation, allowing malicious packets to affect the server.
+The issue arises when such packets are processed by the `SVClientCommandPacket` function.

+**Solution**:
+This patch applies similar checks to those used in connectionless packet handling, but specifically targets server-side commands:

+- **Command Validation**: The patch ensures that only valid server command packets are processed.
+If the command packet is invalid or contains unauthorized data, it is discarded.

+- **Message Type Check**: The patch checks the packet type and ensures that it matches expected valid types.
+Invalid packets are ignored to prevent potential exploitation.

+- **IP Address Logging**: Malicious or invalid packets from unauthorized sources are logged with their originating IP address, helping detect and prevent server-side exploit attempts.

+- **Overflow Protection**: The patch also includes overflow protection to handle potentially oversized or malformed server command packets.
+If any overflows are detected, the packet is discarded to prevent crashes or unintended behavior.

+---
 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.